mdyao/HDR-BiTNet/README.md

 <!-- This repository is the **official implementation** of the paper, "Bidirectional Translation Between UHD-HDR and HD-SDR Videos", where more implementation details are presented. -->

 ## Contact

-If you have any problem with the released code, please do not hesitate to contact me by email (mdyao@mail.ustc.edu.cn) or wechat.
+If you have any problem with the released code, please do not hesitate to open an issue or submit a pull request.

+For any inquiries or questions, please contact me by email (mdyao@mail.ustc.edu.cn) or wechat.
 <div align=center><img width="100" alt="wechat" src="https://user-images.githubusercontent.com/33108887/225539514-7c10ccc7-0710-4d7a-8a09-643cf3832d53.png"></div>
 <!---
 <div align=center><img width="100" alt="wechat" src="https://user-images.githubusercontent.com/33108887/225539514-7c10ccc7-0710-4d7a-8a09-643cf3832d53.png"></div>